- 1. Key Takeaways

 A pair of doggie goggles (doggles) is essential to protect your pet's eyes from debris and bugs.
 Make sure you find a pair that offers comfort for the jaw and a broad view.

 A helmet is also an essential item for pet safety and comfort.
 Not only does a pet helmet protect your dog in a crash, but it also keeps your pet's head and ears warm and safe from the cold.

-When it’s too hot for a comfortable ride, a cooling pad or cooling vest is excellent for extra comfort.
+A cooling pad or cooling vest is excellent for extra comfort when it's too hot for a comfortable ride.
 A poncho or an insulated jacket for dogs is also vital when riding in wet weather.

 Of course, a road trip with a pet requires a confident driver.
-Make sure that you're well-rested and that your driving skills are up to the challenge.
-If you’re comfortable and in a good mood, your pet will be comfortable and eager to travel with you.
+Ensure you're well-rested and your driving skills are up to the challenge.
+Your pet will be comfortable and eager to travel with you if you're comfortable and in a good mood.

 By wearing comfortable, technical, and versatile clothing, you can reduce your luggage load and have more room for your pet.

 Not all pets are used to riding on motorcycles.
 Some love it, and some are just not into it.
-Step-by-step testing is the best way to know if motorcycle riding is right for your dog.
+When it comes to how to ride a motorcycle with a dog, step-by-step testing is the best way to know if it’s the right fit for your furry companion.
 Easing your pet into motorcycle riding is the first step to enjoying longer trips together.

-Try taking short rides around the neighborhood to find out if your dog seems anxious or petrified.
+Try taking short rides around the neighborhood to determine if your dog seems anxious or petrified.
 After all, you want your dog to enjoy the motorcycle ride as much as possible.